-2. NG-RAN selects an AIOTF based on the D2R parameters or local configuration and to send the NAS message received from the AIoT Device to.
+2. NG-RAN selects an AIOTF based on the D2R parameters or local configuration to send the NAS message received from the AIoT Device to.
 If Indirect Connectivity is used between NG-RAN and the AIOTF, NG-RAN sends the selected AIOTF ID to AMF which can then route the message to the selected AIOTF.

-3. NG-RAN sends the Registration Request NAS Message, Temporary ID and selected PLMN ID from the D2R message and Reader information to the selected AIOTF.
+3. NG-RAN sends the NAS Registration Request, Temporary ID and selected PLMN ID from the D2R message and Reader information to the selected AIOTF.
 If the Temporary ID indicates another AIOTF assigned it, the selected AIOTF fetches the AIoT Device context from that AIOTF.

 4. [Conditional] The new AIOTF may determine an old AIOTF using the Temporary ID and retrieves the AIoT Device context from the old AIOTF.